MapleLeaves-7/Book-Recommendations/README.md

 # About

 This end product of this project is a book recommendations website.
 After finishing a book they thoroughly enjoyed, people normally want to find other books similar to it.
-This is what this website aims to do.
+This is what this website aims to provide.

 There are 3 parts to this project.